-Networks tend to have two major spatial effects on flows, which are centrifugal and centripetal.
+Networks tend to have two significant spatial effects on flows, which are centrifugal and centripetal.
 These effects depend on the structure of the network and its relationship with the distribution of origins and destinations.

 - Centrifugal networks have no specific centrality as no node is significantly more connected than the others.
 They typically have a grid-like pattern.